kcking/frametrace/devlog.md

   ```

   Caused because `actix-web-actors -> actix` version (0.10) mismatched latest `actix` version (0.12) that was added to our crate by `cargo add`.
 Solved by downgrading `actix` to 0.10 in our `Cargo.toml`.

+- Echo example failed to receive video.
+After some debugging it looks like WSL [doesn't support UDP](https://github.com/microsoft/WSL/issues/6082), with some not super great [workarounds](https://github.com/microsoft/WSL/issues/4825).
+Perhaps I will bite the bullet and see if Cygwin just works TM.